-Generally speaking, to be competitive when in combination with solid OAT scores, you should have an overall GPA of 3.20 or above, and a BCP (biology, chemistry, physics) GPA of 3.0 or above.
+Generally speaking, to be competitive when in combination with solid OAT scores, you should have an overall GPA of 3.0 or above and a BCP (biology, chemistry, physics) GPA of 3.0 or above.
 A GPA that came mostly from full academic terms is preferred.
-You should no more than two W’s on your transcript.

 Aspects Key to the Second Round:

 Getting to the second round means that you have qualified to advance in the admissions process, which will involve incorporating more subjective elements of your application.
-This Second Round evaluation will be done by SCCO’s Admissions Policy Committee members along with the faculty member assigned to conduct your interview.
+This Second Round evaluation will be done by an SCCO faculty member assigned to conduct your interview.

-The Second Round is designed to answer the fundamental questions, “Is this person ‘doctor material?’ and, “Does he or she have the motivation to get through the program?”
-For the remainder of the discussion, I will collectively refer to these as the Two Questions.
+The Second Round is designed to answer the fundamental questions, “Is this person ‘doctor material?’ and, “Do they have the motivation to get through the program?”
+For the remainder of the discussion, we will collectively refer to these as the Two Questions.

-Going forward, as I discuss each element of your application, I will highlight the qualities that address the Two Questions.
+Going forward, as we discuss each element of your application, we will highlight the qualities that address the Two Questions.
 Because your interviewer reviews all aspects of your application in advance of the actual interview, you can get a jump on successfully answering these questions ahead of time with a well-submitted application.

 Here are observations about how the various aspects of your application are considered:

-I have posted several blog articles on how to write a successful personal statement, which may be found here on this blog.
+We have several blog articles on how to write a successful personal statement, which may be found here on this blog.

 Letters of Recommendation (LORs):

 When choosing who will submit LORs on your behalf, the rule of thumb is to select a recommender who knows you best.
-In the “Rating of Attributes” form that is submitted along with the LOR, the recommender states how long and how well he or she has known you.
+In the “Rating of Attributes” form that is submitted along with the LOR, the recommender states how long and how well they have known you.
 LORs are more authentic when the recommender shares specific information about you.
-I would go as far to say that choosing a recommender who does not know you well may even work against you.
+We would say that choosing a recommender who does not know you well may even work against you.
 Choose your recommenders wisely.
 For SCCO, LORs are optional but recommended.

 Academic Performance in Later Terms: Competitive applicants have strong and consistent academic performance in later terms.
 Your transcript is reviewed for all terms; but especially important is your later work, which often times is completed after you have decided on optometry.
 It is in these later terms when you know what is at risk should you not be able to perform academically that speaks volumes to us about how seriously you are taking your goal of becoming an optometrist.